Parkwalk KI EIS Hero

 Investment strategy

-Investee companies will typically have deeply embedded IP and are given the freedom to operate.
-Parkwalk will usually seek experienced, relevant management with the skills to commercialise the product.
-It will also invest in later-stage companies, perhaps just before an AIM listing.
+Companies will typically have deeply embedded IP and are given the freedom to operate.
+Parkwalk will usually seek experienced, relevant management with the skills necessary to commercialise the product.

 While the fund's target return is unspecified, Parkwalk seeks companies it believes could potentially deliver five times the original investment – not guaranteed.